TO: Honorable Mayor & Members of the North Port Commission

 Ordinance No. 2026-03 serves the public health, safety, and welfare of the citizens of the City of North Port, Florida.

-The Business Impact Estimate for Ordinance No. 2026-03 will be posted timely on the City's website prior to final reading, per Florida State Statutes Section 166.041(4).
+The Business Impact Estimate for Ordinance No. 2026-03 will be posted timely on the City's website prior to final reading, per Florida Statutes Section 166.041(4).

 Strategic Plan Pillar